 The business hours of the office are 9:00 AM to 5:00 PM (local time).
 If you arrive after 5:00 PM, you can either stay at Phunstonling or Jaigaon, the border town on the Indian side.

-The popular opinion on the web is that getting an accommodation in Phunstonling is difficult.
+The popular opinion on the web is that getting accommodation in Phunstonling is difficult.
 I came across a lot of options for all budgets.
-Some of them were within walking distance from Visa office.
+Some of them were within walking distance from the Visa office.

 However, the starting price for a decent room is Rs/Nu 1000.
 Which reminds me, Indian currency is revered in Bhutan and all merchants, hotel owners are more than happy to be paid in INR.

 A passport with a minimum validity of 6 months or a Voter Identity Card is acceptable as a proof of identity.
 Aadhar Card is not considered as a valid proof by Bhutan government.

 To get permissions, you need to submit following documents: